 If that wasn’t enough, Hubspot has also enlisted the help of micro-influencers with digital marketing and sales backgrounds, to aid in their content marketing efforts – specifically, by asking for contributions to their blog.
 Not only is this fresh content a welcome relief to the Hubspot content team, but the organization also benefits from the added authority of these influencers.

 Another example comes from Point Blank SEO, a link building blog run by author, Jon Cooper.
 In 2011, Cooper composed a simple, yet informative guest blog on link building techniques, which was first shared on YouMoz, then their main blog Moz.

 Within just 24 hours of his post appearing on Moz, Point Blank SEO saw an increase of 400 page views from the referral.
 To this day, this guest post still sends a steady stream of traffic to Cooper’s blog (source).

-The bottom line about working with a B2B marketing influencer
+The bottom line about your B2B influencer program.

 In this online era, it can be difficult to capture the attention of your prospects.
 If you fail to recognize the potential of B2B influencer marketing, you could be missing out on an easy way to reach your target audience.

 Whether you’re trying to increase awareness or drive more sales, enlisting the help of an influencer can make a huge impact.
 Next time you’re having trouble accomplishing your primary B2B marketing goals, try asking for a little help from the experts!
 For more information about ZoomInfo, contact one of our sales reps today.
 Our B2B database is the tool you need to scale your business and improve your marketing efforts.